Mannarasala Nagaraja Temple In Kerala

 Morning:

-Devotees can have darshan during this time.
+Devotees could have darshan in the course of this time.

 Afternoon: